-A mix pass is manually started by switching Stop Frame automation on using the STOP FRAME keys [14].
+A mix pass is manually started by switching Stop Frame automation on using the STOP FRAME keys.
 It is finished when this key is switched to off again.

-Note: The automation cannot record backwards; the automation records data up to any incremented timecode value.
+The automation cannot record backwards; the automation records data up to any incremented timecode value.
 Therefore it is not possible to erase data by going backwards using the jog wheel.

-In order to locate precisely to a certain frame without "overshooting", it might be useful to suspend the reading of timecode while searching for that specific frame.
-This can be done by activating the TC OFF (Vista) or SUSPEND (D950) key.
+In order to locate precisely to a certain frame without 'overshooting', it might be useful to suspend the reading of timecode while searching for that specific frame.
+This can be done by activating the TC OFF key.

-Example:
+Example

-le: The user wants to write data between 1:00:01:00 and 1:00:09.20, using the jog wheel to locate both points precisely.
+The user wants to write data between 1:00:01:00 and 1:00:09.20, using the jog wheel to locate both points precisely.

 Procedure:

-- 1 Find the starting point with the jog wheel. - 2 Start a mix pass by switching STOP FRAME on. - 3 Punch-in requested objects. - 4 Activate TC OFF (Vista) or SUSPEND (D950).

-- 5 Locate the end point 1:00:09:20 using the jog wheel (the user can freely jog around this point and even overshoot in order to locate precisely).
-It is possible to use locate commands as well. - 6 Deactivate TC OFF (Vista) or SUSPEND (D950). $\Rightarrow$ Automation data is written up to the current timecode value. - 7 Finish the mix pass by switching STOP FRAME off.
+- 1. Find the starting point with the jog wheel. - 2.
+Start a mix pass by switching STOP FRAME ON. - 3.
+Punch-in requested objects. - 4.
+Activate TC OFF. - 5.
+Locate the end point 1:00:09:20 using the jog wheel (the user can freely jog around this point and even overshoot in order to locate precisely).
+It is possible to use locate commands as well. - 6.
+Deactivate TC OFF ⇒ Automation data is written up to the current timecode value. - 7.
+Finish the mix pass by switching STOP FRAME off.